vernisaz/simlogtail/README.md

 Surprisingly, but AI doesn't give any simple and powerful cammand line arguments processor.
 The list of `clap`, `pico-args`, `lexopt`, `args`, and  `docopt` looks ridiculous.

-Not a big deal, the simple tail uses own arguments parsing module.
+Not a big deal, the simple tail uses an own arguments parsing module.

 Define the arguments first,
 ```Rust